-representatives have the right to information, consultation, and participation in inspections.296 They also have the right to halt unsafe work until the regulator decides when the work may continue.297
+representatives have the right to information, consultation, and participation in inspections.296 Unlike in the UK currently, they also have the legal authority to halt unsafe work until the regulator decides when the work may continue.297

 A fundamental element in effective safety management for major accident prevention is active and equal participation from the regulator, industry, and labor.
 Each entity provides unique and essential insights, and removing the participation of these entities removes a critical voice in health and safety matters.
 In the UK and Norway, tripartite systems consisting of industry, the regulator, and the workforce have been established to deal with safety and health issues at the highest levels beyond just site workforce representation.